30h Th, 12h Labo., 30h Proj.

 Learning outcomes of the learning unit

-The projects bring out self-learning and team work capabilities, and help improve the writing skills of the students.
+The assignments bring out self-learning and team work capabilities, and help improve the writing skills of the students.

 Teaching, and all support material, in English allow students to improve their knowledge and skills in this langage.